tezos-commons/baseDAO/BaseDAO.md

 ### `vote`

+For each vote params in a given list vote for the proposal with that id.
+Thus the sender can vote many proposals (or one proposal multiple times) in a single call.
+The sender must have an amount required for all votings.

 **Argument:**
   + **In Haskell:** [`List`](#types-List) [`VoteParam`](#types-VoteParam)
   + **In Michelson:** `(list (pair (bytes %proposal_key) (pair (bool %vote_type) (nat %vote_amount))))`